KiwiCampusChallenge/Kiwi-Campus-Challenge/Deep-Learning-Challenge.md

 ```
 **Task 2 (15 points)**

-Create a *download* group that will download all data from the *German Traffic Signs Dataset* ([http://benchmark.ini.rub.de/?section=gtsdb&subsection=dataset](http://benchmark.ini.rub.de/?section=gtsdb&subsection=dataset)).
+Create a *download* command that will download all data from the *German Traffic Signs Dataset* ([http://benchmark.ini.rub.de/?section=gtsdb&subsection=dataset](http://benchmark.ini.rub.de/?section=gtsdb&subsection=dataset)).
 This will store the the data set inside an *images* folder.

 Since you only need to build CLASSIFICATION models, please ignore all images related to object detection (the best solution would be to ignore them from code).